uport-project/veramo-website/docs/guides/react_native.md

 ```

 Close the packager and rebuild the app.
 Once loaded hit the `Create identifier` button a few times and you should see your identifiers being created!

-## Verifiable Credentials

-So now we can create identifiers, store them in a database, and query for them.
-Next, we will use an identifier to create some Verifiable Credentials, save them to the database, and query for them too.